pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(computer.price);
 ```

-To add a property, we name the key and set a value
+To add a property, we name the key and set a value.

 ```js
 computer.color = "griege";